The Ultimate Guide to Downtown Reykjavik

 Laugavegur is the main shopping street in Reykjavik.
 Photo from Wikimedia, Creative Commons, by joseph knecht.
 No edits made.

-What’s more, is that these establishments are often found in the same building.
+What’s more, these establishments are often found in the same building.
 This means that a single house can host a restaurant that turns into a club come nightfall, while the upper levels might be residential apartments.

 One of the Urban Nation and Iceland Airwaves Wallpoetry muralsPhoto from Graffiti and Street Art in Reykjavík

-Today, Reykjavík’s business district is located in Borgartún, while Bankastræti serves as a natural extension of Laugavegur, consisting mostly of shops and restaurants.
+Today, Reykjavík’s business district is located in Borgartun, while Bankastræti serves as a natural extension of Laugavegur, consisting mostly of shops and restaurants.

 Photo taken from the end of Austurstræti.Photo from Wikimedia, Creative Commons, by Jóhann Heiðar Árnason.
 No edits made.